 π Training that connects to roles, not just course catalogs

 In Docebo, a learning plan is a sequence of courses.
-In Trainual, a training path is tied directly to a role and its responsibilities.
-When someone is onboarded, they don't just get an ordered list of courses to complete β they see what they own, how to do it, and who they coordinate with.
-Training is the entry point into understanding how the whole job works.
+In Trainual, a training path is the entry point into understanding the whole job β what you own, how to do it, and who you coordinate with.

 π― Roles, responsibilities, and org structure